ing-bank/popmon/docs/source/configuration.rst

 A number of settings is configured globally.
 These can be found in the ``popmon.config`` module.
-At the moment of writing these primarily cover parallel processing and descriptions of plots.
+At the moment of writing this covers parallel processing.

 The following snippet modifies the number of jobs and the backend used by ``joblib.Parallel``: